 2. Climate Change

 Climate change is the warming of the Earth’s atmosphere, which is mostly due to the large-scale burning of fossil fuels.
-The consequences of which include heavy flooding, severe droughts, and extreme poverty.
+The consequences of which include massive flooding, severe droughts, and extreme poverty.

-So, how can cities significantly reduce the carbon emissions which are generated from human activities?
+So, how can cities significantly reduce the carbon emissions generated from human activities?

-According to research, transportation accounts for over 20 percent of the world’s global greenhouse emissions.
-Therefore, by reducing the emissions of city transport systems, we can make important climate change progress.
+According to research, transportation accounts for over 20 per cent of the world’s global greenhouse emissions.
+Therefore, by reducing the emissions of city transport systems, we can make meaningful climate change progress.

 3. Air Pollution